Coronavirus medical mystery: Baby with high viral load puzzles researchers

 At Children’s National, no other patients had the same variant, but when researchers queried an emerging international database used by scientists worldwide to compare genomic sequences, they were surprised to find six other samples in the Maryland and Virginia area, and two more in Delaware.

-Alan Beggs, a Boston Children’s genomics expert, said the fact that N679S appears in the database — which represents a tiny portion of the virus circulating in the world — suggests that “this variant is present in some significant percentage of the population in this area.”
-He also said there was evidence that the eight cases had a common genetic background, suggesting that all “were originated from one patient initially somewhere in the region.”
+Alan Beggs, a genomics expert at Boston Children’s Hospital, said the fact that N679S appears in the database — which represents a tiny portion of the virus circulating in the world — suggests that “this variant is present in some significant percentage of the population in this area.”
+He also said there was evidence that the eight cases had a common genetic background, indicating that all “were originated from one patient initially somewhere in the region.”

 There were four additional cases in Australia and Japan and one in Brazil.
 Medical information about them was not available in the database.